otrv4/otrv4/otrv4.md

   know the message key (or one of the chain keys used to derive this message key) but it can be guessed that the string 'x' appears at a given place in the message, a participant can replace that string with some new desired text with the same length.
-The result is a valid OTR message that contains the new text.
+The result is a valid OTRv4 message that contains the new text.
 For example, if the string "hi" is accurately guessed to be at the beginning of an encrypted message, it can be replaced with the string "yo".
 Therefore, a valid data message can be created with new text.